p-lr/TrekMe/Readme.md

 ### <a name="TOC-Import-from-archive"></a>Import from an archive

-In this mode you use an archive made from an existing TrekAdvisor map.
+In this mode you use an archive made from an existing TrekMe map.
 The archive can be made by yourself or someone else.
 A map can be archived from the map list menu, using the save button at the bottom right corner: